plewis/plewis.github.io/botany/studyguide3.md

 ## Final exam (Friday, Dec.
 13, 2024, 8-10am, TLS 301)

-Note:

-* this study guide is subject to updates until this notice is removed.
-* some topics listed here have not yet been covered in lecture
-* this document last modified on 17 Nov 2024

 ### Angiosperms (lectures 24, 25, 26)

 Terms you should know related to angiosperm inflorescences, fruits, and pollination: